microsoft/vscode-docs/remote-tutorials/ssh/add-ssh-key.md

 ![Virtual machine auto-shutdown](images/ssh/vm-auto-shutdown.png)

-Select **Review and Create** and Azure will deploy your VM for you!
+Select **Review and Create**, then **Create**, and Azure will deploy your VM for you!

+Once the deployment is finished (it may take several minutes), go to the new resource view for your virtual machine.

-Next, connect to your virtual machine through SSH.
+Next, you'll connect to your virtual machine through SSH.

 ----

-<a class="tutorial-next-btn" href="/remote-tutorials/ssh/connect-to-vm">I've added my SSH key</a> <a class="tutorial-feedback-btn" onclick="reportIssue('remote-tutorials-ssh', 'add-ssh-key')" href="javascript:void(0)">I ran into an issue</a>
+<a class="tutorial-next-btn" href="/remote-tutorials/ssh/connect-to-vm">I've added my SSH key and created the VM</a> <a class="tutorial-feedback-btn" onclick="reportIssue('remote-tutorials-ssh', 'add-ssh-key')" href="javascript:void(0)">I ran into an issue</a>